Maindample: History

 The area was a hunting and gathering ground for the Taungurung people.

 Maindample was part of a 140,000 acre pastoral run taken up by overlanders and squattors James Watson and Alexander Hunter in 1840 acting as agents for a group of Scottish aristocrat investors.
 Watson and Hunter ran into financial difficulties in the economic depression that began in 1840 and were insolvent by March 1843.

-The property was divided into four separate properties of which Maindample was one.
+The run was divided into four separate properties of which Maindample was one.
 When offered for sale in November 1846, Maindample station consisted of 27,000 acres, 3 huts and was stocked with “4,759 sheep (more or less) ... eight working bullocks, a dray, one horse and a “Rob Roy” saddle and bridle.”
 The new owners, taking possession in January 1847, were William Highett and Thomas Willis.
 Highett was the sole licensee by March 1853 and this continued till June 1866.

 The Parish of Maindample had been proclaimed by December 1860.
 An early resident of the area was Andrew Crockett JP.